yxzhan/isaacsim-template/README.md

 1. Login to Github.

-1. Create a repository using this template repo.
+1. Use this template repository to create a new repository or fork it.
+Forking will make it easier to sync with future updates.

     ![](./docs/create-repo.png)